Do you need a new roof? If you’re not sure what color shingles to choose, take a look at everything you need to know about your options.

 Does Color Affect Efficiency?

-The roof plays a crucial role in your home’s overall energy efficiency.
+Roofing and remodeling play a crucial role in your home’s overall energy efficiency.
 Some roofing materials and shingle colors absorb heat in the summer-time.
 This can reduce cooling effectiveness and cause an overall home energy loss.

 If energy efficiency and cooling loss are important factors in your roofing replacement decision: